Check back regularly for updates – Questions or comments? Leave them at the bottom

 – Glow Sticks!
 DO NOT buy the big thick glowsticks.
 Only thin!

 – BANDANA – This is the best way to stay cool!
-Dump it in cold water and wear around your neck.
-Grab ice from a vendor wrap the bandana around your neck.
+Dunk it in cold water and wear around your neck or grab ice from a vendor and wrap the bandana around your neck.

-– Spatula – eggs, burgers and quesadilla, need to be flipped
+– Spatula: Eggs, burgers, and quesadillas need to be flipped

 – Sharp knife